YNU-NakataLab/DSEA-D/README.md

   4. Determine the experimental settings and push "Start" button.

 ## Copyright
 > The Copyright of the DSEA/D belongs to the Nakata Lab from Yokohama National University, Japan.
 You are free to use this code for research purposes.
-Please refer the following article: _"Yuma Horaguchi, Masaya Nakata, A Dual Surrogate-based Evolutionary Algorithm for High-Dimensional Expensive Multiobjective Optimization Problems, 2024 IEEE Congress on Evolutionary Computation (CEC), IEEE, 2024, Accepted"._
+Please refer the following article: _"Yuma Horaguchi, Masaya Nakata, A Dual Surrogate-based Evolutionary Algorithm for High-Dimensional Expensive Multiobjective Optimization Problems, 2024 IEEE Congress on Evolutionary Computation (CEC), IEEE, 2024"._

 ```
 @inproceedings{horaguchi2024dual,
   title={{A Dual Surrogate-based Evolutionary Algorithm for High-Dimensional Expensive Multiobjective Optimization Problems}},
   author={Horaguchi, Yuma and Nakata, Masaya},
   booktitle={2024 IEEE Congress on Evolutionary Computation (CEC)},
-  pages={},
+  pages={1--8},
-  month={},
+  month={July},
   year={2024},
-  publisher={IEEE}
+  publisher={IEEE},
-  doi={}
+  doi={10.1109/CEC60901.2024.10611944}
 }
 ```